dale-validor/nba-insights-demo/README.md

 # NBA Player Stats Visualizer — exploring efficiency, usage, and scoring leaders with Python + Matplotlib

 This repo is a lightweight, portfolio-ready project that pulls a small NBA player stats dataset and generates clean visualizations.
-It’s designed to show how simple code + data can turn into insights quickly — the same curiosity and problem‑solving mindset I bring to client conversations.

 ## What this does
 - Loads a small (synthetic) NBA player stats dataset